 PE 84.
 Table Tennis, Beginning/Intermediate.
 3 units; second term.
 Introductory course to provide general knowledge of equipment, rules, and basic strokes, including topspin drive, backspin chop, and simple block in both forehand and backhand.
 Multiball exercise utilizing robot machines and video.
 Intermediate class covers regulations for international competition and fundamentals of winning table tennis, including footwork drills, smash, serve, and attack.
 Instructor: Staff.

 PE 85 ab.
-Intercollegiate Track and Field Team (Men and Women).
+Intercollegiate Track and Field Teams.
 3 units; second, third terms.
 Coach: Raphelson.

 PE 87 ab.
-Intercollegiate Swimming Team (Men and Women).
+Intercollegiate Swimming and Diving Teams.
 3 units; first, second terms.
-Coach: Leavitt.
+Coach: Brabson.

 PE 89 ab.
-Intercollegiate Fencing Team (Men and Women).
+Intercollegiate Fencing Teams.
 3 units; first, second terms.
 Coach: Corbit.

 PE 90 abc.
-Intercollegiate Water Polo Team (Men and Women).
-3 units; first term Men; second, third term Women.
-Coach: Staff.
+Intercollegiate Water Polo Teams.
+3 units; first, second, third terms.
+Coach: Bonafede.

 PE 91 ab.
-Intercollegiate Basketball Team (Men).
+Intercollegiate Basketball Teams.
 3 units; first, second terms.
-Coach: Eslinger.
+Coaches: Eslinger, Reyes.

 PE 92.
-Intercollegiate Soccer Team (Men).
+Intercollegiate Soccer Teams.
 3 units; first term.
-Coach: Murray
+Coaches: Murray, Gould.

 PE 93 ab.
-Intercollegiate Baseball Team (Men).
+Intercollegiate Baseball Team.
 3 units; second, third terms.
-Coach: Mark.
+Coach: Whitehead.

 PE 95 ab.
-Intercollegiate Tennis Team (Men).
+Intercollegiate Tennis Teams.
 3 units; second, third terms.
 Coach: Gamble.

 PE 97.
-Intercollegiate Cross-Country Team (Men and Women).
+Intercollegiate Cross-Country Teams.
 3 units; first term.
 Coach: Raphelson.

 PE 99.
-Intercollegiate Volleyball Team (Women).
+Intercollegiate Volleyball Team.
 3 units; first term.
-Coach: Gardner.
+Coaches: Gardner.